pdenooijer/incident-metrics-course/_slides/slide-deck.md

 - **SLI** → Indicator → What we **measure** (data)
 -->

-- Stand for?
+- What does it stand for?
-- Meaning?
+- What does it mean?

 ---